ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 other operational constraints for the protocol.
 In {{protocol}} we specify the protocol itself.

+## DISCLAIMER

+This document is a work in progress.
+We have not yet settled on the design of the protocol framework or the set of features we intend to support.

 ## Terminology

 This section defines some terminology we will use in the remainder of this